fenago/Grokking-Deep-Learning/Lab_14.md

 Unsupervised learning groups your data.
 Unsupervised learning shares a property in common with supervised learning: it transforms one dataset into another.
 But the dataset that it transforms into is not previously known or understood.
-Unlike supervised learning, there is no “right answer” that you’re trying to get the model to duplicate.
-You just tell an unsupervised algorithm to “find patterns in this data and tell me about them.”
+Unlike supervised learning, there is no "right answer" that you’re trying to get the model to duplicate.
+You just tell an unsupervised algorithm to "find patterns in this data and tell me about them."
 For example, clustering a dataset into groups is a type of unsupervised learning.
 Clustering transforms a sequence of datapoints into a sequence of cluster labels.
 If it learns 10 clusters, it’s common for these labels to be the numbers 1–10.
 Each datapoint will be assigned to a number based on which cluster it’s in.
 Thus, the dataset turns from a bunch of datapoints into a bunch of labels.
 Why are the labels numbers?
 The algorithm doesn’t tell you what the clusters are.
 How could it know?
-It just says, “Hey scientist!
+It just says, "Hey scientist!
 I found some structure.
 It looks like there are groups in your data.
-Here they are!”
+Here they are!"
 List of
 datapoints